mdavis-xyz/mdavis.xyz/pages/voting/content.md

 3. machines which count paper ballots (and possibly a second machine to print the paper)

 For options 1 and 2, it is *literally impossible* to detect fraud if it happens.
+Of course fraud can *sometimes* be detected, like the time multiple vote counting machines submitted [*negative* votes](https://www.motherjones.com/politics/2004/03/diebolds-political-machine/) for Al Gore.
 Of course if the total number of votes is [far different](https://en.wikipedia.org/wiki/1927_Liberian_general_election) to the total number of voters, fraud is obvious.
 However it only takes a dozen flipped votes at a carefully chosen electorate to change the outcome of the whole election. #TODO link
 If the outcome is a close call, or the integrity of the machines is in doubt, you cannot do a re-count.